📨 The Latest Go-To Newsletter: 💪 Feel the Burn

 Dr. Martin Luther King, Jr.’s Winston-Salem Visits

 Dr. Martin Luther King Jr.’s first visit to Winston-Salem was on October 11, 1962.
-He gave a speech at Wake Forest University’s Wait Chapel about the integration of the South, which was timely considering the school had just admitted its first Black student that year.
+He gave a speech at Wake Forest University’s Wait Chapel on the integration of the South, which was timely considering the school had just admitted its first Black student that year.

 The second time Dr. King visited Winston-Salem was on April 13, 1964, at Goler Metropolitan AME Zion Church.
 Over 1,000 people attended to hear his speech, which focused on voting and nonviolent protests.

-Pro-tip: You can visit the church to find a marker commemorating the event.
+• Pro-tip: You can visit the church to find a marker commemorating the event.

-Martin Luther King, Jr. 2025 Events
+Martin Luther King, Jr. 2026 Events

 Several events are taking place to honor Dr. Martin Luther King, Jr.’s life and legacy in Winston-Salem.

-Witness For Justice: MLK Service | Mount Tabor United Methodist Church | Sunday, Jan 19 | 4 PM
+Keep Moving Forward: MLK Service | Mount Tabor United Methodist Church | Monday, Jan 19 | 4 PM

-MLK Prayer Breakfast | Benton Convention Center | Monday, Jan 20 | 7:30 AM
+MLK Prayer Breakfast | Benton Convention Center | Monday, Jan 19 | 7:30 AM

 • Join the Winston-Salem Chronicle for breakfast and prayer.

-MLK Birthday Celebration | Hanesbrands Theatre | Monday, Jan 20 | 7 PM
+MLK Birthday Celebration | Hanesbrands Theatre | Monday, Jan 19 | 7 PM

-• NC Black Rep brings performing arts talent from across the Triad!
+• NC Black Rep brings top performing arts talent from across the Triad!
 Admission is free with three non-perishable food donations.

-MLK Day Read-In | Wake Forest University, Benson University Center | Saturday, Jan 25 | 10 AM | Registration closes Monday, Jan 20
+MLK Day Read-In | Winston-Salem State University | Saturday, Jan 24 | 10 AM | Registration closes Monday, Jan 19

 Interested in learning more about Winston-Salem’s history?
 Check out our museum guide!